CiscoDevNet/terraform-provider-aci/website/docs/r/cloud_service_epg.html.markdown

 * `relation_fv_rs_intra_epg` - (Optional) Represents the relation to an Intra EPG Contract (class vzBrCP).
 It also represents that the EPG is moving from "allow all within epg" mode to a "deny all within epg" mode.
 The only type of traffic allowed between EPs in this EPG is the one specified by contracts EPG associated with this relation.
 Type: Block.
 * `relation_fv_rs_prot_by` - (Optional) Represents the relation to a Taboo Contract Association (class vzTaboo) where the EPG will be a provider and consumer to the contract.
 Type: Block.
 * `relation_fv_rs_prov` - (Optional) A block representing the relation to a Contract Provider (class vzBrCP).
 This relationship allows the EPG to be the contract's provider.
 Type: Block.
-  * `match_t` - (Optional) The matched EPG type.
+  * `label_match_criteria` - (Optional) The matched EPG type.
 Allowed values are "All", "AtleastOne", "AtmostOne", "None", and default value is "AtleastOne".
 Type: String.
   * `prio` - (Optional) The system class determines the quality of service and priority for the consumer traffic.
 Allowed values are "level1", "level2", "level3", "level4", "level5", "level6", "unspecified", and default value is "unspecified".
 Type: String.
   * `target_dn` - (Required) The distinguished name of the target.
 Type: String
 * `relation_fv_rs_prov_def` - (Optional) Represents the relation to a Contract EPG Container (class vzCtrctEPgCont).
 Type: Block.